 In NOTORIOUS HIV: THE MEDIA SPECTACLE OF NUSHAWN WILLIAMS, Shevory revealed constructions of race and HIV within the geographies of deindustrialized America.
 Drawing upon ethnographic methodologies, Shevory exposed the nature of the media panic in the case of Nushawn Williams, a young African-American man accused of knowingly transmitting HIV to young women in a small upstate New York town.
 The book has been described by critic Michael Bronski as a "stirring analysis of the case."

-Shevory l has taught as a Fulbright Scholar at The Free Independent University of Moldova and Moldova State University, in Chisinau, Moldova.
+Shevory has taught as a Fulbright Scholar at The Free Independent University of Moldova and Moldova State University, in Chisinau, Moldova.
 He has been Coordinator of the Ithaca College Environmental Studies Program and Chair of the Department of Politics.

-Last year he again taught at a Fulbright Scholar at the National University of Mongolia, in Ulanbaatar.
+In 2010-2011, he again taught at a Fulbright Scholar at the National University of Mongolia, in Ulanbaatar.

-Shevory is also co-Director of the Finger Lakes Environmental Film Festival (with Patricia Zimmerman).
+Shevory is also co-Director of the Finger Lakes Environmental Film Festival (with Patricia Zimmermann).
 FLEFF is a one-week multimedia inter-arts extravaganza that reboots the environment and sustainability into a larger global conversation, embracing issues ranging from labor, war, health, disease, music, intellectual property, fine art, software, remix culture, economics, archives, AIDS, women’s rights, and human rights.